muhmiauwau/ST-SuperObjective/README.md

 ## Getting Started

-1. Open the Extensions menu and select Objective
+1. Open the Extensions menu and select SuperObjective
 2. Type an objective into the top text box
 3. Click "Auto-Generate Tasks" to have the AI create a task list
 4. Watch as the AI works through the tasks automatically